 In rare occasions, a steroid injection may be appropriate.
 However, the injection should not be made through the thickened fat pad on the bottom of the foot as this can cause loss of the body's normal fatty cushion in this area.

-If symptoms persist, you may need to wear a removable short leg-fracture brace or a cast for four to six weeks.
+symptoms persist, you may need to wear a removable short leg-fracture brace or a cast for 4-6 weeks.
 Sesamoids tend to heal slowly.

 In some cases, a fractured sesamoid requires surgery.
 In this case, repair sometimes can be performed, but often removal of part or all of the sesamoid will be needed.

 Healing of the sesamoid typically is slow and can take up to six months.
 The process can be frustrating but is usually successful.